CammiePone/Planning-Docs/Arcanus-Continuum.md

   - [ ] Bolt - fires short-range targeting bolt in front of the caster
   - [ ] Beam - forms a beam between the caster and a target, locking on and charging
   - [ ] Rune - summons a rune that effects a target upon being stepped on
-  - [ ] Smite - fires down a large AOE beam from the sky
+  - [ ] Smite - fires down a large beam from the sky that hits everything from the ground to world height
-  - [ ] AOE - forms an AOE of mana around the caster
+  - [ ] AOE - forms a persistent AOE effect around the caster
-  - [ ] Void - spawns a black hole that takes a few seconds to form and start casting its effects, as well as pulling targets towards it
+  - [ ] Explosion - causes an explosion with the caster at the epicenter
 - Spell Effects:
   - [ ] Damage - deals damage to the target
   - [ ] Heal - heals the target